Are you looking for a new, exciting and varied career, where no two days are the same? If so, then the role of a Police Officer could be for you!

 We are looking for enthusiastic and dedicated people who will be committed to our vision; to be the best at understanding and responding to the needs of the community; to protecting the most vulnerable, catching criminals and , keeping the public safe, whilst also abiding by the policing Code of Ethics.

-While we currently have no date for the next Police Constable campaign, we are committed to achieving a workforce that is representative of the communities we serve.
+We will open for the next Police Constable campaign on the 2nd September 2019 closing two weeks later on Monday 16th, we are committed to achieving a workforce that is representative of the communities we serve.
 In doing so, we encourage individuals from our BAME, Disabled and LGBT communities to consider future opportunities, for more information please contact [email protected] for further information.

 The Police Constable Degree Apprenticeship (PCDA) is a 3-year professional degree apprenticeship.
 Upon completion, successful candidates will achieve a Degree in Professional Policing Practice.